skystormer/Precourse/Lesson1-Git/README.md

   $ mkdir [folder name]
 ```

-"Touch": will create a new file.
+"Touch": Will create a new file.

 ```bash
   $ touch [file]
 ```

-"Remove": permanently deletes a file.
+"Remove": Permanently deletes a file.
 (WARNING!
 This bypasses any "trashcan" or recycling can you may have and PERMANENTLY deletes the file) (also of note: This will not remove folders, we need a special command for that, that we will learn later.)

 ```bash
   $ rm [file]